Home » City Guide » , , , ,

 Gizdich Ranch

 Watsonville | Bring the family to one of the most popular U-pick apple orchards in the Bay Area where you can pick your favorite fruit of the season right off the tree or vine and then picnic among the apple trees and the hills.
-Gizdich Ranch’s “Pik-Yor-Self” program allows you to harvest your own strawberries, olallieberries, boysenberries, and apples.
+Gizdich Ranch’s “Pik-Yor-Self” program allows you to harvest your own strawberries, Olallie berries, boysenberries, and apples.
 Check their website to find out what’s currently available for U-pick (or call in advance at (831) 722-1056).
 Don’t miss their pie shop and deli which has seasonal favorites including their famous homemade pies.

-• Apple U-Pick is $1.95/lb (price last confirmed Sept.
-2022)
+• Apple U-Pick was $1.95/lb in fall 2022 (price last confirmed Sept.
+2022, so prices most likely have gone up)

 • Apple picking season runs from mid-September for about 3-4 weeks